Moonlight (Film)

 Chiron travels to Miami and visits Kevin at his workplace, a diner.
 When his attempts to probe Chiron about his life result in silence, Kevin tells him he has had a child with an ex-girlfriend and, although the relationship ended, he is fulfilled by his role as a father.
 Chiron reciprocates by talking about his unexpected drug dealing and asks Kevin why he called.
 Kevin plays "Hello Stranger" by Barbara Lewis on the jukebox, the song that made him think of Chiron.

 After Kevin serves his friend Chiron dinner, the two of them go to his apartment.
-Kevin tells Chiron that, although his life did not turn out as he had hoped, he is happy, resulting in Chiron breaking down and admitting that he has not been intimate with anybody since their encounter years ago.
+Kevin tells Chiron that, although his life did not turn out as he had hoped, he is happy, resulting in Chiron admitting that he has not been intimate with anybody since their encounter years ago.
 As Kevin comforts him, Chiron remembers himself as Little, standing on a beach in the moonlight.

 Cast